microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

    -  Channels that does not support livestreaming will be able to handle the final activity
 -  Side benefits: bot do not need a major update to use the livestreaming feature

-### Guaranteed start of session
+### Guaranteed start of livestream

 Background:

 -  Some services requires a very clear signal to start a livestream
--  Out-of-order delivery could affect this start of session signal
+-  Out-of-order delivery could affect this start of livestream signal

 Solutions: